alexis-floback/alexis-floback.github.io/_pages/about.md

   - /about.html
 ---

-I am a field-going trace metal biogeochemist and am currently a postdoctoral scholar at the University of Hawai'a at Mānoa with [Dr. Nick Hawco](https://www.hawcolab.org/) working on the Schmidt Ocean Institute-funded [SUBSEA](https://flbs.umt.edu/apps/subsea/) project.
+I am a sea-going trace metal biogeochemist and am currently a postdoctoral scholar at the University of Hawai'a at Mānoa with [Dr. Nick Hawco](https://www.hawcolab.org/) working on the Schmidt Ocean Institute-funded [SUBSEA](https://flbs.umt.edu/apps/subsea/) project.
 I received my PhD in 2025 from University of Southern California, advised by [Dr. James Moffett](https://dornsife.usc.edu/profile/james-moffett/).

 TL;DR my research
 ======